 Comfort and Consistency You Can Count On for Years and Years.

-Just like any long-held Texas tradition, The Texas Tradition Window provides consistency you can count on.
+Our windows provides consistency you can count on.
 It is a top-of-the-line triple glazed, double Low-E window reinforced by full aluminum meeting rails and a foam-filled frame for added insulation and minimum penetration.
 With your choice of double or triple glass protection, your home is optimally protected against UV and solar radiation; a feature that provides remarkable control over the temperatures in your house.
 If you’re paying too much on your energy bill every month because of extreme temperature swings, these are the replacement windows for you.

 At no additional cost, your glass is specially treated with Low-E coating to minimize penetration of ultraviolet and infrared light while still allowing the beauty of natural light to enter your home.
 Also included is a self-locking mechanism for ease of operation and added safety.